 Common Grounds in Kemang is the default for specialty coffee in South Jakarta.
 The Kemang location is well-suited to a long morning, with good espresso-based drinks and a food menu that runs from breakfast through lunch.
 It draws a consistent expat crowd and the service is reliable.
 Expect a small queue on weekend mornings.

 Anomali Coffee on Jl.
-Cipete Raya is a different proposition.
-The focus is Indonesian single-origin beans, roasted in-house, and the Cipete outlet has a compact outdoor area that works well for a mid-morning coffee.
-It is not a large space, but the coffee quality is a step above a chain.
-This is the place to come if you want to drink something from Flores or Toraja rather than a standard blend.
+Cipete Raya roasts Indonesian single-origin beans in-house, and the Cipete outlet has a compact outdoor area that suits a mid-morning coffee.
+The space is small, but this is where to drink something from Flores or Toraja rather than a standard blend.

 For something lighter, PAUL Bakery has outlets in both Pondok Indah Mall 2 and across other South Jakarta malls.
 It is a French bakery chain, consistent in quality, and popular with families who want pastries and sandwiches without committing to a full sit-down meal.